 In certain markets, setting up a foreign subsidiary can give you access to lower costs for goods and labor.

-Many also have a highly developed manufacturing infrastructure that enables not only lower materials costs but lower costs to produce goods in bulk, which of course can help you minimize overall production costs.
+Many overseas markets also have a highly developed manufacturing infrastructure that enables not only lower materials costs, but lower costs to produce goods in bulk, which of course can help you minimize overall production costs.

 Access to Technical Skills